jlonge4/local_llama/README.md

 ## History

+Updated version to support streamlit native chat elements to abandon streamlit_chat.
+Updated to use gguf in compliance with llama_cpp no longer supporting ggml.

 ## Credits

-The-Bloke and his model GPT4All-13B-snoozy.ggml.q4_0.bin that I used for this project.
+The-Bloke and his model llama-2-7b-chat.Q4_K_M.gguf that I used for this project.

 ## License